TotallyInformation/node-red-contrib-uibuilder/README.md

 * Designed as an alternative to the Node-RED official Dashboard.
 Without the overheads and restrictions.
 * Control everything from the Node-RED admin ui.
 Edit your front-end resource files, manage front-end packages.
 No need to access the servers command line.
-* Installs VueJS and bootstrap-vue by default giving you a very easy start with minimal boiler-plate.
+* Installs a simple front-end template that uses VueJS and bootstrap-vue by default giving you a very easy start with minimal boiler-plate.
 * Have as many custom user interfaces as you want.
 Just 1 node is needed for each entry point.
 Use link nodes to send data from other parts of your flows.
 * Has a control interface separate to the message interface.
 Know when a browser connects or disconnects, send cached data.
 * Much lighter in weight and more mobile friendly than the Node-RED official Dashboard (assuming you don't use Angular as your framework).
-* Finds these front-end framework packages automatically and makes them available:  vue, bootstrap, bootstrap-vue, jquery, moonjs, reactjs, riot, angular, picnic, umbrellajs (note this list may expand).
+* Finds these front-end framework packages automatically if installed to your `userDir` folder.
+Makes them available via the built-in Node-RED web server: vue, bootstrap, bootstrap-vue, jquery, moonjs, reactjs, riot, angular, picnic, umbrellajs (note this list may expand).
 * Use **any** front-end framework you like.
 Tested with at least [JQuery](https://github.com/TotallyInformation/node-red-contrib-uibuilder/wiki/Example:-JQuery), [VueJS](https://github.com/TotallyInformation/node-red-contrib-uibuilder/wiki/Simple-Example-using-VueJS), [MoonJS](https://github.com/TotallyInformation/node-red-contrib-uibuilder/wiki/Example,-MoonJS-with-Mini.CSS), [REACT](https://github.com/TotallyInformation/node-red-contrib-uibuilder/wiki/Example:-ReactJS), [UmbrellaJS](https://github.com/TotallyInformation/node-red-contrib-uibuilder/wiki/Example-Umbrella-JS-and-Picnic-CSS) and [Riot](https://github.com/TotallyInformation/node-red-contrib-uibuilder/wiki/Basic-uibuilder-RIOT-example-displaying-values,-switch-and-select-box).
+Simply install via the built-in library manager.
 * Use without any front-end framework if you like.
 Keep it light and simple.
+Try this out with the "Blank" template.
-* The included front-end library provides connectivity to Node-RED and msg event handling.
+* The included front-end library (uibuilderfe) provides connectivity to Node-RED and msg event handling.
 * Write your own HTML, CSS and JavaScript to define the perfect front-end user interface for your needs.
 * Edit your custom front-end code from within the Node-RED Editor, little to no need for access to the server's filing system.
 * Needs almost no boilerplate in your front-end code in order to work.
 * Simple included example works out-of-the-box, no need to install anything other than the node.
 * VueJS, MoonJS extended and caching example flows included.
 * Optional index web page listing of available files.
+* Two detailed admin info web pages are included to help authors understand where everything is and what is available.

 Current limitations are:

 * You have to write your own HTML, uibuilder doesn't (yet) do it for you. *This is by design.
 I hope to have a component design available at some point which will give additional options and make the UI building easier.*
 * You have to know the front-end library locations for installed libraries and edit your HTML accordingly.
 The `uibindex` admin API (accessible from any node's admin ui) shows you all of the root folders and what the package authors report as the main entry point for all active packages.
 There is now also a simplified information page for the currently viewed uibuilder node instance, this is access from a button in the configuration panel.

+  Note that this is a limitation of `npm` and module authors, not of uibuilder.
+Unless module authors correctly identify the browser entrypoint for their libraries, uibuilder can only guess.

 * You cannot yet compile/compress your custom front-end code (HMTL, JS, SCSS, etc.) for efficiency. *This will be added soon.*

+  This will use a local package.json file that contains a "build" script.
+If it exists, uibuilder will expose a build button that will run the script.

 uibuilder is rather the opposite of Node-RED's Dashboard.
 Whereas that is designed to make it very easy to create a UI but trades that off with some limitations, this is designed to let you do anything you can think of with any framework (or none) but at the trade off of having to write your own front-end code.
 This node should also be a **lot** faster and more resource efficient in use than Dashboard though that obviously depends on what front-end libraries and frameworks you choose to use.